rokubop/roku-talon-shared/README.md

 # roku-talon-shared

 This is shared set of Talon tools and scripts to help you play games, build UIs, move the mouse, setup parrot combos or dynamic noises.
 WIP.
+Each folder is considered a "package" with its own `manifest.json` file telling you what it contributes and depends on.

 ## Features
 | Feature | Description | README |